 The 2018 Gold Wing's double-wishbone front-suspension system offers multiple

-handlebars, a common concern with a conventional telescopic fork.
-This is
+common concern with a conventional telescopic fork.
+This is accomplished through

-A second benefit of the double-wishbone front-suspension system is a 40-percent
+second benefit of the double-wishbone front-suspension system is a 40-percent

 reduction in inertial mass for the front-end components that are manipulated via

 the handlebars.
-As a result, Honda engineers were able to
+As a result, Honda engineers were able to maintain a

-improving responsiveness and nimbleness, key to ease of use on city streets.
+responsiveness and nimbleness, key to ease of use on city streets.
 Use of

-bearings for all shaft bushing areas leads to a further reduction in
+bearings for all shaft bushing areas leads to a further reduction in friction

 The double-wishbone front suspension system contributes to a more compact